 Paul, in Romans 7:7, cites the Tenth Commandment.
 But he doesn’t do this to recommend the commandment.
 Just before this, he says that we “were made dead to the law through the body of Christ” (verse 4).
 Then he goes on to say that “when we were in the flesh, the sinful passions which were through the law, worked in our members to bring forth fruit to death” (verse 5); that is, the law incited sin in our flesh.
 “But,” he says, “now we have been discharged from the law, having died to that in which we were held; so that we serve in newness of the spirit, and not in oldness of the letter” (verse 6).
 If Paul is telling us that “we have been discharged from the law,” he is certainly not telling us we are still under it.
 In verse 7, Paul then asks and answers a question his readers might have: “What shall we say then?
 Is the law sin?
 May it never be!
 However, I wouldn’t have known sin, except through the law.
 For I wouldn’t have known coveting, unless the law had said, ‘You shall not covet.'”
 Paul uses the Tenth Commandment as an example to show how, under the Old Covenant, the law served the purpose of defining sin.
 Am I taking a liberty in saying, “under the Old Covenant”?
 No. Because if we were to still be using the law to serve this purpose, Paul could not, in verse 6, have said, “we have been discharged from the law.”
 Besides, Paul does not say, “I don’t know sin…I don’t know coveting.”
 He says, “I wouldn’t have known sin…I wouldn’t have known coveting.”
 Other versions are even clearer: “I did not know sin…I did not know lust.”
 The Greek is in the aorist tense, which is almost always rendered in the simple English past tense.
 Under the Old Covenant, the law had the holy and just and good use of defining sin.
 But it brought death.

 Jesus said, “Greater love has no one than this, that someone lay down his life for his friends” (John 15:13).
-Jesus fulfilled the law, and so do we whenever we love: “For you, brothers, were called for freedom.
+Jesus fulfilled the law, and we fulfill the sign that He gave that we are His disciples when we love: “A new commandment I give to you, that you love one another.
+Just as I have loved you, you also love one another” (John 13:35).
+And Paul writes, “For you, brothers, were called for freedom.
 Only don’t use your freedom for gain to the flesh, but through love be servants to one another.
 For the whole law is fulfilled in one word, in this: ‘You shall love your neighbor as yourself.’… Bear one another’s burdens, and so fulfill the law of Christ” (Galatians 5:13-14; 6:2).

 So we see that New Testament references to the Ten Commandments do not authorize us to look to the Decalogue as our law.
 Far from it, Scripture after Scripture can be cited (and these have been cited on this website many times) that tell us precisely the opposite.
-Notice, as just a small sampling, Acts 15:5 and 10: “But some of the sect of the Pharisees who believed rose up, saying, ‘It is necessary to circumcise them, and to command them to keep the law of Moses’….
+Notice, for example, the situation in Acts 15:5 and the response in verse 10: “But some of the sect of the Pharisees who believed rose up, saying, ‘It is necessary to circumcise them, and to command them to keep the law of Moses’….
 Now therefore why do you tempt God, that you should put a yoke on the neck of the disciples which neither our fathers nor we were able to bear?”
 Those who were preaching the law had received no commandment to do so (verse 24).
 The decision was that it was wrong to command anyone to keep the Law of Moses.

 After explaining that Jesus is a priest, not after the order of Levi, but after the order of Melchizedek, the writer of Hebrews states, “For the priesthood being changed, there is of necessity a change made also in the law.
 For there is an annulling of a foregoing commandment because of its weakness and uselessness (for the law made nothing perfect)” (Hebrews 7:12, 18-19a).